Fauna of the Australian Capital Territory: Protozoa

-The Atlas of Living Australia lists these protozoa, which include slime molds: Arcyria, Badhamia, Ceratiomyxa, Comatricha, Craterium, Diachea, Diderma, Didymium, Leocarpus, Lycogala, Physarum and Stemonitopsis in the Australian Capital Territory.
+The Census of the Plants of the Australian Capital Territory lists these genera of protozoan slime moulds: Arcyria, Badhamia, Ceratiomyxa, Comatricha, Craterium, Cribraria, Diachea, Diderma, Didymium, Fuligo, Lamproderma, Leocarpus, Lycogala, Physarum, Reticularia, Stemonitis, Stemonitopsis, Trichia, and Tubulifera as present in the Australian Capital Territory.

+Stentor amethystinus has been documented in the ACT.

 Insects

 There are more than 200 species of insects in the ACT, though they have been poorly studied.
-The most famous is the Bogong moth, which aestivates in the Brindabella Ranges above 1300 m.
+The most famous is the bogong moth, which aestivates in the Brindabella Ranges above 1300 m.
 It migrates through the territory in October and March when it is attracted in huge numbers by bright lights in the city, sometimes creating a major nuisance.
 Aborigines used to visit the mountains in summer to gorge on the fat-rich aestivating moths.

 There are 47 species of acridoid grasshoppers in the ACT.
 Bermius brachycerus is found in reed beds alongside streams and rivers.
 Urnisa guttulosa is found on dry sand banks next to the Murrumbidgee and its tributaries.
 The flightless Perunga grasshopper, Keys matchstick grasshopper and the mouthless golden sun moth are vulnerable or endangered.
 Heterojapyx evansi is a primitive insect that lives in leaf litter in mountain forests.

-Sixteen species of termite inhabit the ACT.
+Approximately 30 species of termite inhabit the ACT.
 Nasutitermes exitiosus builds mounds and inhabits eucalypt woodland.
-Coptotermes lacteus builds clay walled mounds.
 Coptotermes frenchi infests living trees.
-All these wood-eating termites can eat timber constructions.
-A grass-eating termite Amitermes neogermanus builds colonies underground.
-Other termite species include Amitermes xylophagus, Ceratokalotermes spoliator, Coptotermes acinaciformis (subterranean termite), Glyptotermes tuberculatus, Heterotermes ferox, Kalotermes convexus, Kalotermes rufinotum, Nasutitermes dixoni, Nasutitermes fumigatus, Neotermes insularis (ringant termite), Porotermes adamsoni (dampwood termite), and Stolotermes victoriensis.
+These two species, along with Coptotermes acinaciformis, are the three most damaging species to human structures in the territory.
+Coptotermes lacteus, Porotermes adamsoni, and Heterotermes ferox are all these wood-eating termites can eat timber constructions, though typically regarded as lesser pests to the three species listed above.
+The Atlas of Living Australia also has records in the ACT for Amitermes neogermanus, Anitermes exitiosus, Amitermes xylophagus, Nasutitermes dixoni, Nasutitermes exitiosus, and Nasutitermes fumigatus.

-Three species of ladybird live in the Canberra region.
+Several species of ladybird beetle live in the Canberra region.
 Chaetolotis amy is a glossy black colour with a metallic bluish green sheen.
 Adam Slipinski auctioned off the naming rights to this beetle in 2003 to raise money in support of the Canberra bushfires of 2003.
 Amy Meldrum's father bought the rights and named it after her.
+Other species listed from the ACT include Bucolus fourneti, Cryptolaemus montrouzieri, Rhyzobius sp., and Scymnodes sp..

 The tortoise beetle Paropsis atomaria eats eucalyptus leaves.